khliland/CCI/README.md

 CCI.test(formula = Y ~ X | Z1, data = dat, data_type = 'categorical', method = "xgboost", num_class = 3)
 ```

-By default, the testing method used is random forest (rf), which  is fast.
-However, you can switch to a linear parametric model which is even faster, though potentially less precise.
-However, if we can assume that the regression 'Y ~ X + Z1 + Z2' is well estimated by a parametric model, 'lm' is a good choice.
+rf is fast, however, you can switch to a linear parametric model which is even faster, though potentially less precise.
+If we can assume that the regression 'Y ~ X + Z1 + Z2' is well estimated by a parametric model, 'lm' is a good choice.
 When using the 'lm' method, you must also define the family argument as required by glm().
 Since 'lm' is much faster, we generate 2000 Monte Carlo samples for the null distribution.
 Here’s how to do it:

 ```r
 set.seed(1984)